HomeGuidesRecipesAPI ReferenceChangelog

 Notice

-The ability to obtain bearer tokens from the /v1/auth/tokens endpoint in the the Jamf Pro API is not impacted by the removal or disablement of basic authentication in the Classic API.
+The ability to obtain bearer tokens from the /v1/auth/token endpoint in the the Jamf Pro API is not impacted by the removal or disablement of basic authentication in the Classic API.

 Attempting to interact with a Jamf Pro environment that has disabled support for Basic authentication will result in a 401 Unauthorized response.
 It is worth noting that this response is no different than the response received when using invalid credentials to interact with the Classic API via Basic authentication.